Bundaberg

-The economy of Bundaberg is based primarily on agriculture, forestry, fishing and tourism, with a gross regional product at about $4.51 billion.
+The economy of Bundaberg is based primarily on agriculture, forestry, fishing and tourism, with a gross regional product at about $5.62 billion as of June 2023.
 Bundaberg also has a major distillery and brewery industry that exports to international markets.
 The city is served by the Port of Bundaberg and the Bundaberg Airport.

 Bundaberg has a rich history and culture, along with its humid subtropical climate it is known for its weeping fig trees, dry stone walls, and historic plantations, including the Fairymead Plantation and the Sunnyside Sugar Plantation, the latter of which is the site of a mass grave.
 Other sites of South Sea Islander cultural significance include Sir Anthony's Rest atop the Bundaberg Hummock and the South Sea Islander Church.
-Bundaberg is also considered a paranormal hotspot, and is known for its ghost tours.
 Major cultural institutions include the Hinkler Hall of Aviation and the Bundaberg Regional Art Gallery.
 The city's culinary culture is highlighted by its annual 'Banquet on the Bridge', and an iconic rum and gin culture with Bundaberg Rum originating in the city.

 Bundaberg is a popular tourism destination, the city's hinterland includes the historic towns of Childers and Gin Gin, Lake Monduran, Cania Gorge National Park and the Promisedland mountain bike trails.
 Bundaberg's coastal areas include Bargara and Mon Repos, Deepwater National Park, and the southernmost reaches of the Great Barrier Reef alongside the islands of Lady Musgrave and Lady Elliot.